slurmulon/bach/docs/setup.md

 #### Environment

-Before you use `bach` in a Clojure or ClojureScript project, you must first install the following dependencies to your system:
+Before you can use `bach` in a Clojure or ClojureScript project, you first need the following dependencies on your system:

  - [OpenJDK](https://openjdk.java.net/install/) (version 8 or later)
  - [Leinengen](https://leiningen.org/#install)